Skip to main content

 Becca is a Senior Lecturer at the European Centre for Environment and Human Health, WHO Collaborating Centre on Natural Environments and Health at the University of Exeter Medical School.

-She focuses on synthesising and translating evidence of the links between natural environments, of all kinds, and health for policy and practice and has undertaken work with and for bodies such as the WHO, PHE, Defra, Natural England, MHCLG as well as NGOs including the RHS.
+She focuses on synthesising and translating evidence of the links between natural environments, of all kinds, and health for policy and practice and has undertaken work with and for international, national and local governmental bodies, NGOs, and community groups.

-Becca is currently working on how better understandings of social and health values of natural environments could inform Green Infrastructure decision making, the economic valuation of the health benefits of urban greenspaces and is contributing to multiple studies on the effectiveness and implementation of green health interventions.
+Becca is currently working on how better understandings of social and health values of natural environments could inform decision making, systems around delivery of health and environmental infrastructure and interventions, and is contributing to multiple studies on the effectiveness and implementation of green social prescribing.

 Links